 The explanation lies in some of the sector exposures found in high yield indices.
-Roughly a third of the issuers are in areas directly affected, and we see strong bifurcation between more resilient issuers and those more challenged, as benchmark high yield managers are hiding in the former.
+Roughly a third of the issuers are in areas directly affected (energy, entertainment, hospitality, etc.), and we see strong bifurcation between more resilient issuers and those more challenged, as benchmark high yield managers are hiding in the former.